Tapjoy/teamout/README.md

 * `config/webpack.js` - Webpack configuration for building the app
 * `config/webpack-records.json` - A *generated* list of build files from Webpack

-## Todo

- * Change Leave button to be on the same row as the conversation
- * Add help menu

 ## Setup

 Install: